TargusR/confuror-homepage/_pages/en/vendors/index.md

 - One night event with an special atmosphere.
 - Single or double booths affordable.
 - Exclusive for people over 18 years old.
+- You can participate alongside the Artist Alley or Dealers Den as they have a different schedule.

 {%
   include {{ site.formats.cta_button }}